shan-emacs/emacs-packages-mirrors/gnu/debbugs-readme.txt

 In order to show bugs with known numbers, `M-x debbugs-gnu-bugs' could be used.

+Bugs can be marked by a local tag.
+All bugs marked like this will be shown via `M-x debbugs-gnu-tagged'.

-If you prefer the listing of bugs as TODO items of `org-mode', you could use the commands `M-x debbugs-org', `M-x debbugs-org-search', `M-x debbugs-org-patches' and `M-x debbugs-org-bugs' instead.
+If you prefer the listing of bugs as TODO items of `org-mode', you could use the commands `M-x debbugs-org', `M-x debbugs-org-search', `M-x debbugs-org-patches', `M-x debbugs-org-bugs' and `M-x debbugs-org-tagged' instead.

 A minor mode `debbugs-browse-mode' let you browse URLs to the GNU Bug Tracker as well as bug identifiers prepared for `bug-reference-mode'.